userfrosting/learn/pages/08.cli/01.commands/docs.md

 ### setup

-The `setup` command combines the `setup:db`, `setup:smtp` and `setup:env` commands.
+The `setup` command combines the `setup:db`, `setup:mail` and `setup:env` commands.
 This command can't accept any of the option of it's child command.

 ```bash
 $ php bakery setup